-The Launch Community is designed for North Central College upper-class students who want to live together and focus on the transition between college and post-college life.
+The Launch Community is designed for North Central College upper-class students who want to live together.
 Through events, lectures and off-campus outings, the Launch Community focuses on applying the life skills they've learned as college students and preparing them to enter the world as informed, involved, principled and productive citizens.
 Currently the Launch Community is located in Schneller Hall.